microsoft/azure_arc/README.md

 <p align="center">
   <img src="img/architecture_dark.png" width="80%"/>
 </p>

-# Azure Arc "Jumpstart"

-The following guides will walk you trough on how to demo and get started with Azure Arc.
-They are designed with a "zero to hero" approach in mind and with much automation as possible.
-The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the solution.

-**Disclaimer: The intention for this repo is to focus on the core Azure Arc capabilities. deployment scenarios, use-cases and ease of use.
-It does not focus on Azure best-practices or the other tech and OSS project being leveraged in the guides and code.**

 ## Azure Arc for Servers
 The below deployment options are focusing on Azure Arc for Servers.
 It is designed to quickly spin up a server that is ready to be projected in Azure Arc and for you to start playing with it.